 So the million-dollar question is: What do you do for a living?

-I started, own, and run three companies: two web software companies and an athletic sports gear company.
-They are all bootstrapped and no outside funding was taken on starting any of the three.
+I started, own, and run a few companies: two web software companies and a handful of ecommerce companies including an athletic sports gear company.
+They are all bootstrapped and no outside funding was taken on starting any of them.

-Although I handle the "CEO" roles of running the companies - I still heavily focus on two things that I am really good at: Internet Marketing and Designing.
+Although I handle the "CEO" roles of running the companies - I still heavily focus on two things that I am really good at: Online Marketing and Design.

 Pretty much, the average person will never be able to do what you do?